NEC ReferenceNEC 2023 · 2026 · Updated May 2026

 NEC Article 300: Wiring Methods & Burial Depths

-NEC Article 300: Wiring Methods covers wiring methods by location through types compared.
-This guide explains each major section with practical interpretation for electricians.
+NEC Article 300: Wiring Methods covers Wiring Methods by Location through Types Compared.
+This guide explains each section with practical interpretation, common mistakes, and how these rules apply to real projects.

 300.3 Wiring Methods by Location